 The "Aha!"
 Moment

 Two months went by, and during that time the candidate kept in touch via WhatsApp to see if there was any progress regarding the decision.
 He really wanted to work at Santex and that desire led him to communicate with us on Saturdays and sometimes even on Sundays.
-I always thought that this contact was to demonstrate their interest in the opportunity, and that this was why he continued to wait.
+I always thought that this contact was to demonstrate his interest in the opportunity, and that this was why he continued to wait.

 I didn’t mind answering messages on Saturdays or Sundays, since we had a common interest- I also wanted that person on the project.
 During that time, the candidate received other approaches aside from Santex, and as we all know, if you don’t accept those offers, another person will.
-The project was still unconfirmed and through a WhatsApp message, they told me that they had decided to accept “another” opportunity, and asked to speak to me on the phone.
+The project was still unconfirmed and through a WhatsApp message, he told me that he had decided to accept “another” opportunity, and asked to speak to me on the phone.

 The Santex Community has a new member